bedead/Velox-Todo-Application/README.md

 Made Using JavaFX and Scene Builder

-- 'fxml': folder for all the fxml files required
+- `FXML`: folder for all the fxml files required
-- 'images': folder with external imgs for application
+- `IMAGES`: folder with external imgs for application

 Images are from Icon8 Website